 1:1 Mentoring in the Community:

-On-site mentors complete all required screening as per BBBS policy, and choose to graduate their friendship with their mentee to a Community Match.
-This entails a commitment of at least 1 year, and visits with their mentee at least once a week for 2-4 hours each visit.
+On-site mentors complete all required screening as per BBBS policy and choose to graduate their friendship with their mentee to a Community Match.
+This entails a commitment of at least 1 year and visits with their mentee at least once a week for 2 to 4 hours each visit.
 The relationship will be a trusting friendship where the mentor is a role model and confidant for the mentee.

-Please be advised that if you are applying for any positions working directly with children and youth, you will be required to complete the following: A Criminal Record Check with vulnerable sector screening.
+Please be advised that if you are applying for any positions working directly with children and youth you will be required to complete a Criminal Record Check with Vulnerable Sector Screening.